 - work with a compelling and clear sense of purpose

-- have a sense that we are a master of our work
+- have a sense that we are a master of the work we do

 - be allowed to perform to our potential